Refined disk potentials for immersed Lagrangian surfaces: Lagrangians with negative cylindrical ends and capped Chekanov--Eliashberg algebras

 \subsection{Chekanov--Eliashberg algebra of the Hopf link}

+We now restrict to $n=2$.
 Let $\Lambda_{\rm Ho}\subset \R^3$ be the Legendrian Hopf link in a small contact Darboux ball, see Figures~\ref{fig:hopffront} and~\ref{fig:hopf}.
 (We use notation as there.)
 Inside $S^3$, it is Legendrian isotopic to the link $\Lambda_{\mathrm{st}}$ of the double point singularity discussed in Section~\ref{subsec:l_o}.
 The Reeb chords of $\Lambda_{\rm Ho} \subset (\R^3,\alpha)$ inside the Darboux ball are as follows: \begin{itemize} \item $a_1$ and $a_2$ have degree $|a_i|=1$, and have both endpoints on a the same component of the link, \item $p$ and $q$ have endpoints on different components of the link.
-For a suitable choice of Maslov potentials on the two Legendrian components they satisfy $|p|=|q|=0$. \end{itemize} We compute the differential of the Chekanov-Eliashberg dg-algebra of $\Lambda_{\mathrm{Ho}}$ with coefficients in the group algebra of its own fundamental group (see the references in Section~\ref{sec:dga}), $CE(\Lambda_{\rm Ho};\C[\pi_1(\Lambda_{\rm Ho})])$.
+For a suitable choice of Maslov potentials on the two Legendrian components they satisfy $|p|=|q|=0$. \end{itemize} We compute the differential of the Chekanov--Eliashberg dg-algebra of $\Lambda_{\mathrm{Ho}}$ with coefficients in the group algebra of its own fundamental group (see the references in Section~\ref{sec:dga}), $CE(\Lambda_{\rm Ho};\C[\pi_1(\Lambda_{\rm Ho})])$.
 Here

 is a semi-simple algebra where $t_{1}$ and $t_{2}$ are the generators of the fundamental groups of the Hopf link components and the two corresponding idempotents are $e_1=(t_1)^0$, $e_2=(t_2)^0$.
 Since the Maslov class of the Hopf link vanishes, the group ring elements have degree zero.
 The disks contributing to the differential are easy to find in the Lagrangian projection of Figure \ref{fig:hopf} and gives the differential: